Wulf2k/DaS-PC-MPChan/Readme.md

 * In-game proximity is represented here.
 If a player is near you in-game, like you're standing in the same spot in a level, your circles will be close to each other.
+* The fact that the player names are not drawn near the nodes they belong to is a known issue.

 DSCM-Net
 --------